-The BSB Numbers or Clearing Code feature on this website is only applicable to be use in New Zealand.
+The National Clearing Code feature on this website is only applicable to be use in New Zealand.
 For Australia, kindly browse to Australia BSB Number website.
-Click on the BSB Number to find out the bank details, address, postcode, telephone number & maps.
+Click on the National Clearing Code to find out the bank details, address, postcode, telephone number & maps.

-For international inward money transfer, a SWIFT code must be used together with a BSB Number and Account Number.
+For international inward money transfer, a SWIFT code must be used together with a NCC and Account Number.

 All bank account numbers in New Zealand used the following pattern,